On Near Perfect Numbers: Introduction

-Another line of generalization of perfect numbers was initiated by Sierpi\'nski \cite{Si} in which a natural number is \emph{pseudoperfect} if it is a sum of some subset of its proper divisors.
-Pseudoperfect numbers are clearly abundant (i.e., $\sigma(n)>2n$).
-The asymptotic density of abundant numbers is between 0.24761 and 0.24765 \cite{De, Kob}.
-Therefore a substantial proportion of natural numbers are not pseudoperfect.
-Nonetheless, Erd\"os and Benkoski \cite{Erd, BeEr} proved that the asymptotic density for pseudoperfect numbers, as well as that of abundant numbers that are not pseudoperfect (or \textit{weird numbers} in \cite{BeEr}), exist and are positive. \\

-Pollack and Shevelev \cite{PoSh} studied a subclass of pseudoperfect numbers.
-A natural number is said to be $k$-\emph{near-perfect} if it is a sum of all of its proper divisors with \emph{at most} $k$ exceptions.
-Those exceptions are said to be \textit{redundant divisors}.
-It turns out restricting the number of exceptional divisors would lead to asymptotic density 0.
-More precisely, they showed that the number of $1$-near-perfect numbers up to $x$ is at most $x^{3/4+o(1)}$ \footnote{This is a result stated in \cite{AnPoPo}.
-In the original paper of Pollack and Shevelev \cite{PoSh}, the upper bound was given by $x^{5/6+o(1)}$.} and in general for $k\ge 1$ the number of $k$-near-perfect numbers up to $x$ is at most $\frac{x}{\log x}(\log\log x)^{O_{k}(1)}$, where $O_{k}(1)$ can be taken to be $k-1$ and is at least $\lfloor\frac{\log(k+4)}{\log 2}\rfloor-3$.\\
+Pollack and Shevelev \cite{PoSh} initiated the study of a subclass of pseudoperfect numbers called \textit{near-perfect numbers}.
+A natural number is $k$-near-perfect if it is a sum of all of its proper divisors with \emph{at most} $k$ exceptions.
+Restriction on the number of exceptional divisors leads to asymptotic density 0.
+The number of $1$-near-perfect numbers up to $x$ is \footnote{ This is a result stated in \cite{AnPoPo}.
+In the original paper of Pollack and Shevelev \cite{PoSh}, the upper bound was given by $x^{5/6+o(1)}$.} at most $x^{3/4+o(1)}$, and in general for $k\ge 1$ the number of $k$-near-perfect numbers up to $x$ is at most $x(\log\log x)^{k-1} / \log x$.

-By allowing $k$ to increase with $n$ -- in other words, we let larger natural numbers $n$ have more exceptional divisors -- we explore the possibility of a positive density $k(n)$-near-perfect number set.
-If such a set exists, we look for its critical order of magnitude and at the phase-transition behavior.
-We have the following theorem.